helenclx/helenchong.dev/src/blog/posts/2025-05-21-vento-in-eleventy.md

 I have a personal blog, [Galaxy Garden](https://blog.helenchong.omg.lol/), which is available in English and Simplified Chinese, and built with Eleventy with the i18n enabled.
 Like with this developer blog of mine, I added links to the next and previous posts on individual blog pages, by using the built-in [`getPreviousCollectionItem` and `getNextCollectionItem` filters](https://www.11ty.dev/docs/filters/collection-items/).
 Eleventy's i18n plugin [modifies the behavior of these filters](https://www.11ty.dev/docs/plugins/i18n/#using-with-get-collection-item-filters) to prefer a collection item in the current page language’s without requiring any changes to your project.

-Unfortunately, when I converted my personal blog's templating engine from Nunjucks to Vento, I realised that the filters to get my post collection items failed to render anything, despite the terminal not throwing any errors.
+Unfortunately, when I converted my personal blog's template engine from Nunjucks to Vento, I realised that the filters to get my post collection items failed to render anything, despite the terminal not throwing any errors.

 After failing to figure out the cause, I [created a GitHub issue](https://github.com/noelforte/eleventy-plugin-vento/issues/221) on eleventy-plugin-vento's repository to report it.
 Through my report, Noel discovered that the cause of the issue is [Eleventy itself not handling i18n with custom template engines very well](https://github.com/noelforte/eleventy-plugin-vento/issues/221#issuecomment-2837024798), and [created a pull request on Eleventy's repository](https://github.com/11ty/eleventy/pull/3785) as a potential solution.
 As of this writing, the pull request has yet to be reviewed, so I am keeping an eye on it.

 ## Wrapping Up

-Vento has officially become my favourite templating language to use in Eleventy.
+Vento has officially become my favourite template language to use in Eleventy.
 Despite Vento being new — the [first commit](https://github.com/ventojs/vento/commit/c2f32af7c568beded5753cf444ffc8d747bc7345) of its Git repository was only created two years ago in February 2023 — and thus has fewer users, the improvements Vento has over Nunjucks and Liquid more than makes up for it.

 Not to mention both Vento and eleventy-plugin-vento are well-maintained by their developers, so I would advise you to not letting the fact that Vento does not have as many users as Liquid and Nunjucks stop you from giving Vento a try.